 Being prepared will not only help you ace those really common questions but allow you to speak calmly and in detail while under pressure.
 This is a real asset that companies are looking for!

 You might think that the most important section is the Action piece – and while that is your chance to demonstrate competency – the most important section is Results.
-Being able to contextualize your impact with the greater needs of the business says a lot more about your work and capabilities.
+Being able to contextualize your impact with the business’s greater needs says a lot more about your work and capabilities.

 3. Take ownership.
 The most important advice for a killer interview is to take ownership of your work.
-Showcasing your passion for the work that you do, and your commitment to development can go a long way towards an eventual offer.
-Companies are always on the lookout for employees who can stand up for themselves and the value they provide while taking initiative to drive strong outcomes.
+Showcasing your passion for your work and your commitment to development can go a long way towards an eventual offer.
+Companies are always on the lookout for employees who can stand up for themselves and the value they provide while taking the initiative to drive strong outcomes.